 The Print Report: LIVE at drupa 2024 with Tom Peire, Four Pees

-On this episode of The Print Report, Deborah Corn and Pat McGrew are live from Hall 7 at drupa DNA to discuss all things integration platforms with Tom Piere, Founder and CEO of the digital transformation agency, Four Pees.
+On this episode of The Print Report, Deborah Corn and Pat McGrew are live from Hall 7 at drupa DNA to discuss all things integration platforms with Tom Peire, Founder and CEO of the digital transformation agency, Four Pees.
 Learn about their Callas and Atomyx.io products, how the company offers integration as a service, how they can help you streamline your order and production flows, the benefits of mass customization, the REACT Magazine project at drupa 2024, and more.

 Mentioned in This Episode: